Mid-ocean escort force

 Mid-Ocean Escort Force (MOEF) referred to the organisation of anti-submarine escorts for World War II trade convoys between Canada and Newfoundland, and the British Isles.
-The allocation of United States, British, and Canadian escorts to these convoys reflected preferences of the United States upon their declaration of war, and the organisation persisted through the winter of 1942–43 despite withdrawal of United States ships from the escort groups.
+The allocation of United States, British and Canadian escorts to these convoys reflected preferences of the United States upon United States' declaration of war and the organisation persisted through the winter of 1942–43 despite withdrawal of United States ships from the escort groups.
 By the summer of 1943, United States Atlantic escorts were focused on the faster CU convoys and the UG convoys between Chesapeake Bay and the Mediterranean Sea; and only British and Canadian escorts remained on the HX, SC and ON convoys.

 Background

 On the basis of experience during World War I, the Admiralty instituted trade convoys in United Kingdom coastal waters from September 1939.
 Anti-submarine escorts were allocated on the basis of perceived threat.
 Early German Type II submarines from bases in Germany were unable to operate effectively beyond European coastal waters.
 Following acquisition of bases in Norway and France, German Type IX submarines and German Type VII submarines refuelled by German Type XIV submarines operated in the mid-Atlantic beyond the range of patrolling aircraft.
 Many anti-submarine escorts lacked the endurance to accompany convoys through the mid-Atlantic.
 HX 129 left Halifax on 27 May 1941 as the first convoy to receive escort for the entire trip.
 Escorts based in Halifax Harbour handed HX 129 off to escorts based in Newfoundland who subsequently transferred HX 129 to escorts based in Iceland who in turn delivered HX 129 to escorts based in the Western Approaches.